The Art of Saying "Maybe": A Conformal Lens for Uncertainty Benchmarking in VLMs: Results

 \subsection{Entropy-Based Uncertainty Analysis}

-Table~\ref{fig:entropy-table} reports entropy-based uncertainty scores across models and datasets.
-The results closely align with our conformal prediction findings: larger models generally achieve lower entropy (better calibration), with the same Gemma 12B vs. 4B anomaly observed in set size metrics.
-The Gemma family overall ranks strongest, with all variants appearing among the top performers.
-Domain-level trends are also consistent - ScienceQA yields the lowest entropy values, while MathVision remains most challenging.
-These results validate our primary analysis and confirm that our conclusions hold across different uncertainty estimation approaches.
+Table~\ref{fig:entropy-table} shows entropy scores, mirroring conformal results: larger models demonstrate lower entropy (better calibration), with the Gemma 12B vs. 4B outlier in set sizes.
+Gemma leads overall, with all sizes in top spots.
+Domains follow suit; ScienceQA exhibit the lowest entropy, and MathVision the highest.
+This backs our main findings and extends them to alternative uncertainty methods.